EditB/100-days-of-code/r1-log.md

 - Forked this 100-days-of-code and Figuring out how to edit a .md file.
 Again, new to this, but doing it is the best way to learn...
 - Found some links on editing an .md file and on what is forking.
 Read up on both.
 Getting a bit more comfortable with this now!
 - Joined the Slack channel for 100xCode
+- Added my first LinkedIn post (about the 100 days challenge, coding and all); again, needed to figure out how to do it!

 ### R1D2